XRPLBounties/Proposals/open_bounties/0119 Frontend POAP Web APP.md

 4. There should be a live updating account balance
    - Next to that there should be a live updating reserve requirement
    - If they are close to running out of reserve, that should be indicated somewhere
+5. They should be able to see a list of reserves provided from Event Organizers

 ### Additional Details (for specific features)